-This Thermomix Lunch Ideas recipe was first published in our January 2014 ThermoFun Newsletter.
+This Thermomix Lunch Ideas recipe was first published in our January 2014 ThermoFun monthly Newsletter.

 Are you still struggling with left overs from Christmas or even leftovers from last night?
 Then this recipe is for you!
 If you don’t have any left overs then why not try the recipe below.
 NOTE: If you already have left overs head to the assembly part.